ryan-mcclue/unsw/comp4920/ass1.md

 are supplanted by the prospect of enpowering many others.
 Proponents of this could argue that if consent was required, most likely no one would ever consent and the benefits of the technology could not be realised.
-This echoes the self-defeatist criticism of act utilitarianism discussed by Bennett (2015, pg.
+This echoes the self-defeatist criticism of act utilitarianism discussed by Bennett (2015, p.
 61).
 Specifically, that in advancing technology accessibility as a means of improved happiness, users of technologies lose trust in whether their data is protected.
 This distrust can reduce technological adoption, decreasing overall happiness.